OPMDG/opm-doc/general/common_problems.rst

   Obviously, you need to have configured Nagios so that checks are actually performed to expect perfdata generated.

-If files are getting created, you can see next item.
-Otherwise, you need to configure Nagios so perfdata are processed, are documented in :ref:`nagios_and_nagios_dispatcher`.
-Also be careful, if the nagios_dispatcher is running, perfdata file won't stay long in the perfdata directory.
+If files are getting created, you can skip to the next item.
+Otherwise, you need to configure Nagios so perfdata are processed, as documented in :ref:`nagios_and_nagios_dispatcher`.
+Also be careful, if the ``nagios_dispatcher`` is running, perfdata files won't stay long in the perfdata directory.

 Is nagios_dispatcher running?
 -----------------------------